 Colossi of Memnon

-These 2 huge stone statues are easily seen from the road on the way to Valley of the Kings.
-They seem completely out of place and random where they are but they used to be set at the entrance of an impressive temple.
+The Colossi of Memnon are 2 huge stone statues are easily seen from the road on the way to Valley of the Kings.

 Tourists swarm them in the morning.
 If you want to get up close, do it at the end of your West Bank sightseeing and it will be empty.
 Or just see them from the road if you prefer.

-Hot Air Balloon Ride
+Luxor Hot Air Balloon Ride

 Whether you are planning to do a hot air balloon ride in Luxor or just watch, they take off from the West Bank at dawn.
 This will give you a completely different view of the Nile and an experience that will be a lifetime memory.

-Add a Nile River Cruise from Luxor to Aswan to Your 7 Day Egypt Itinerary
+Add a Nile River Cruise from Luxor to Aswan to Your Egypt 7 Day Itinerary

 For people taking a Nile Cruise, this is often the starting point.
-We opted not to do a cruise for a few reasons even though we were almost swayed to do it.
+We opted not to do a cruise mainly because the boats we were interested in didn’t work with our schedule.

 Related Post: What to Wear in Egypt – 10 Things You Need to Pack

-Egypt Itinerary Days 5-7: Cairo & Giza
+7 Day Egypt Itinerary Days 5-7: Cairo & Giza

-Cairo is the 2nd biggest city in Africa with 20.4 million people.
-Even though its so large We started in Aswan and worked our way to Cairo, which was the best decision and seems to be the opposite of what everyone else does.
+We started in Aswan and worked our way to Cairo, which was the best decision and seems to be the opposite of what everyone else does.
+It gives you time to understand Egypt before you’re thrown into a big city.

 Four Seasons Hotel Cairo at Nile Plaza

-Egypt is the place to enjoy amazing hotels which might normally be out of your budget.
-The Four Seasons Cairo at Nile Plaza was such a treat.
 It’s an oasis of calm, beauty and luxury in a city filled with traffic and craziness.
 We stayed here at the end of our 7 days in Egypt and it was our favorite hotel on our Itinerary.

 We wanted the best location and the Four Season has it in spades.
 In fact the Nile view is so jaw-dropping, we were either on the balcony or staring out the window constantly.

-Of course we had to do the insanely delicious room service breakfast overlooking the Nile!
 Then we were right back there at sunset enjoying cocktails and appetizers while we watched the beautiful feluccas doing sunset cruises.

 The other nice thing about the Four Seasons is the pool area in case you want a mid day break from the heat.